Ron Duhamel

-Ronald J. Duhamel, (March 2, 1938 - September 30, 2002) was a Canadian Member of Parliament and Senator.
+Ronald J. Duhamel, (March 2, 1938 - September 30, 2002) was a Canadian politician.
+He was a Liberal member of Parliament (MP) for the riding of Saint Boniface in the House of Commons of Canada.
+He was appointed to the Senate of Canada in 2002.

 Biography

 Ronald Duhamel was born in Saint Boniface, Manitoba, he obtained a Bachelor of Arts (BA) from Lakehead University and a Master of Arts (MA) and Ph.D. from the University of Toronto.
 He was a teacher, school principal, professor at the University of Manitoba, assistant deputy minister of education, and deputy minister of education in Manitoba.
 He died of cancer on September 30, 2002, survived by his wife Carolyn and three daughters, Kathie, Natalie and Karine.

 Political career

 Duhamel was elected as a Liberal candidate in the riding of Saint Boniface in the 1988 federal election.
 He was re-elected in 1993, 1997 and 2000.
 Duhamel was wildly popular in the riding and never won an election with less than 50% of the vote, winning each of his elections by 52%, 63%, 51% and 52%.

 In 2000, Duhamel was appointed to the federal Cabinet by Prime Minister Jean Chrétien to the portfolio of Veterans Affairs, a post he held until 2002.
 Other posts he held include Parliamentary Secretary to the Minister of Public Works (Public Works and Government Services), Parliamentary Secretary to the President of the Treasury Board, Secretary of State (Science, Research and Development), Secretary of State (Western Economic Diversification), and Secretary of State (Francophonie).

 Duhamel was appointed to the Senate on January 15, 2002, representing the senatorial division of Manitoba.